Evolution of temporal coherence in confined polariton condensates

-The temporal coherence of a source of radiation is a key quantity which discriminates a laser-like device from thermal emitters.
-While the first order coherence function, $g^{(1)}(\tau)$, which is the correlator of field amplitudes at different times, reflects the coherence of the emitted photons, its second order counterpart $g^{(2)}(\tau)$, that involves intensity correlation, gives insights into the emission statistics.
-In conventional semiconductor lasers which rely on stimulated emission and population inversion, the emission statistics transits from thermal below lasing threshold to coherent as revealed by $g^{(2)}(\tau=0)=2$ and 1 respectively.
-Even in the limiting case of a vanishing threshold occurring in devices where spontaneous emission is perfectly funneled into the lasing mode, laser oscillation can still be identified since $g^{(2)}(0)$ approaches a value of 1 with increasing pump power~\cite{Strauf2011}.
+\textit{Introduction.---} The temporal coherence of a source of radiation is a key quantity that distinguishes laser-like devices from thermal emitters.
+While the first-order coherence function $g^{(1)}(\tau)$, which is the correlator of field amplitudes at different times, reflects the coherence of the emitted photons, its second-order counterpart $g^{(2)}(\tau)$ involves intensity correlation and gives insights into emission statistics.
+In conventional semiconductor lasers, which rely on stimulated emission and population inversion, the emission statistics transits from thermal (below lasing threshold) to coherent as revealed by $g^{(2)}(\tau=0)=2$ and 1, respectively.